sparkdq.checks#

 - max_count

-Maximum number of rows allowed in the dataset.
+Maximum acceptable number of records in the dataset.

 - Type: